How Well Do Disinfectants Work?

 - When we think of bacteria we think about germs.
 Where do you think the most bacteria in your home are?
 Try swiping different areas of your home to test how much bacterial contamination is there.
 Test door handles, toilet seats, and trash can lids.
 Which places in your house have the most germs?
 For more information about germs, see the Science Buddies experiment Germ Invasion.

 Interested in the science behind viral outbreaks?
-Check out Zika Virus.
+Check out Coronavirus.